Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Experiments

 \subsection{Synthetic Dataset Scale Up}

-We conduct experiments to verify the generated data on visual perception tasks, including long-tailed instance segmentation and open-vocabulary object detection.
-We also explore cross-modality perception and reasoning tasks, i.e., visual question-answering tasks.
+\textbf{Data Scaling.} To investigate the data scaling effects, we conduct experiments on LVIS using Mask R-CNN as the baseline, varying the size of synthetic data.
+Fig.~\ref{fig:scale} illustrates that ACP consistently boosts performance with increasing data volumes.
+Remarkably, ACP achieves its best results with the largest data size (100K), reaching an AP$_{r}^{mask}$ of 15.3 (+6.0) and an AP$^{mask}$ of 22.8 (+1.1), which shows potential for continuous scaling up.
+Interestingly, we find that as the volume of selected data grows, performance initially rises rapidly while plateaus after roughly 50K synthetic examples.
+To balance computation efficiency with performance gains, we choose 50K as our default synthetic data volume for subsequent experiments.

-\textbf{Long-tailed Instance Segmentation Benchmark.} Table~\ref{tab:long-tail} (left) presents our results on the LVIS long-tailed instance segmentation benchmark.
-We utilized Auto Cherry-Picker to construct a total of 50K training samples with detailed descriptions and corresponding annotations.
-ACP demonstrates significant performance gains over the commonly-used Mask R-CNN baseline, with an improvement of 1.1\% in $AP^{mask}$ and the most notable improvement in rare categories (+5.2\% AP$_{r}^{mask}$).
-We also observed consistent performance improvements with a stronger CenterNet2 baseline, employing Swin-B as the backbone and copy-paste~\cite{ghiasi2021simple} for data augmentation, achieving a 1.4\% higher AP$_{r}^{mask}$.
-This underscores the strong generalization ability of ACP across different detector architectures and its effectiveness in conjunction with existing data augmentation methods.
+\textbf{Long-tailed Instance Segmentation Benchmark.} Table~\ref{tab:long-tail} (left) presents our results on the long-tailed instance segmentation settings of LIVS.
+ACP demonstrates significant performance gains over the commonly-used Mask R-CNN baseline, with an improvement of 1.1\% in $AP^{mask}$, and the most notable improvement in rare categories (+5.2\% AP$_{r}^{mask}$).
+We also observe consistent performance improvements with a stronger CenterNet2 baseline, which employs Swin-B as the backbone and copy-paste~\cite{ghiasi2021simple} for data augmentation.
+With this setup, ACP achieves a 1.4\% higher AP$_{r}^{mask}$.
+This underscores ACP's strong generalization ability across different detector architectures and its effectiveness in conjunction with existing data augmentation methods.

-\textbf{Open-vocabulary Object Detection Benchmark.} We further demonstrate the effectiveness of the ACP in the challenging open-vocabulary object detection setting.
-We utilize Grounding-DINO~\cite{liu2023grounding}, pre-trained on Objects365~\cite{shao2019objects365}, GoldG~\cite{kamath2021mdetr}, GRIT~\cite{peng2023kosmos}, and V3Det~\cite{wang2023v3det}, following ~\cite{zhao2024open}.
-The results are shown in Table~\ref{tab:open-vocab} (right).
-ACP still outperforms Grounding-DINO by 1.3\% in LVIS AP$_{novel}^{box}$ and 0.4\% in COCO AP$_{novel}^{box}$, despite using only an additional 50K generated training samples.
-This is notable considering the Grounding-DINO baseline is pre-trained on 61.8 M real images (30 epochs $\times$ 128 batch size $\times$ 16102 iterations).
-This validates how high-quality synthesis data can complement real data effectively.
+\textbf{Open-vocabulary Object Detection Benchmark.} We further demonstrate the effectiveness of ACP in the challenging open-vocabulary detection setting.
+We use Grounding-DINO~\cite{liu2023grounding} as our baseline, which is pre-trained on large-scale data corpus, including Objects365~\cite{shao2019objects365}, GoldG~\cite{kamath2021mdetr}, GRIT~\cite{peng2023kosmos}, and V3Det~\cite{wang2023v3det}, totaling 61.8M images, following~\cite{zhao2024open}.
+Table~\ref{tab:open-vocab} (right) shows that ACP performs favorably against Grounding-DINO by 1.3\% in LVIS AP$_{n}^{box}$ and 0.4\% in COCO AP$_{n}^{box}$, despite using a limited volume of generated training samples compared to the size of pre-train real data.
+This validates how high-quality synthetic data can complement real data effectively.